Data Control and Transaction Control Command in Oracle

 Using role:-

-Oracle uses roles to help in managing grants given to multiple users.
+to multiple users.
 A new role is initially empty.
-You can add privileges to a role with the grant option.
+You can add privileges to a

 Example:-